 Sanichari has lost the ability to cry.
 How then, can she take on the job of a professional mourner?

->

-> Rudali - the Mourner is the story of Sanichari who has been surrounded by misfortune all her life.
-She is numb to misery - even the death of her beloved son doesn’t bring any tears…soon her daughter in law abandons her to become a whore.
+Rudali, the Mourner is the story of Sanichari who has been surrounded by misfortune all her life.
+She is numb to misery - even the death of her beloved son doesn’t bring any tears…soon her daughter in law abandons her to become a prostitute.

->

-> Rudali- The Mourner, based on a story by Mahasweta Devi, will be staged at TAPAC, 100 Motions Road, Western Springs, Auckland from May 18 to 27, 2012
+Rudali- The Mourner, based on a story by Mahasweta Devi, will be staged at TAPAC, 100 Motions Rd, Western Springs, Auckland from May 18 to 27, 2012

->

-> Bookings open now at www.tapac.org.nz or visit www.prayas.co.nz
+Bookings open now at www.tapac.org.nz or visit www.prayas.co.nz

 Phone: TAPAC (The Auckland Performing Arts Centre): 8450295